 Just make sure that the base is some type of lettuce or leafy green.

-THREE: I know you’re not 10 anymore, but I want you to keep a journal anyway.
+3: I know you’re not 10 anymore, but I want you to keep a journal anyway.
 Start each entry with the date, the time and “Molly is making me do this.
 I think it’s stupid, but she’s pretty rad, so here goes”.

 Starting today or tomorrow, I want you to write down every single thing you eat, what time you ate it and how you feel after.
 Do this for a week or two and then look back and see if you can spot some patterns.

-This will do three things.
+This will accomplish three things:

-- It will help you become mindful about when and what you eat.
+- It will help you become more mindful about when and what you eat.
 Sometimes we grab food out of habit, without even thinking about it.
 When we write it down, it forces us to think about it.
 Maybe if we have to write down that bowl of ice cream that we’re about to call dinner, we might just skip it and make a big salad instead.

 - It will help you spot patterns about how you feel after you eat certain things.
 If you feel like shit after every pasta dish, it’s time to look at what kind of pasta you’re eating and consider a switch.
 If you feel energized and happy after each plant based meal and sluggish and bleh after each processed or meat heavy meal, maybe it’s time to think seriously about making a solid switch to plant foods.